Skip to content

 3) Friends of Faith

 Do you have friends who share your tastes in fiction and the same dedication to Christian values?
 Great!
 The community of believers is itself a resource.
-Work together to find young adult literature worth reading.
-Share recommendations for books that make the cut and warn each other against novels that stray from your beliefs.
+Work together to demand clean young adult literature worth reading.
+Share recommendations with your friends for books that make the cut and warn each other against novels that stray from your beliefs.

 Goodreads also allows you to see what other people are reading.
 Find someone with the same values as you and follow her reading list.